-The Group course of 27 & 28 June 2020 will be given online to be able to accommodate couples all over the world.
+Group courses will be given online to be able to accommodate couples all over the world.
+Or in my studio with max 3 couples to be able to accommodate everyone with safety measures in place.

-Usually courses are held privately or in a group with other expectant couples in my studio.
-Please select your preference for a date and setup in the drop down menu here below (group or private).
+Please select your preference for a date and set up in the drop-down menu here below (group or private).

 I see the strength of the program each time couples finish the course or when I’m supporting a HypnoBirthing couple during labor and birth.
-Seeing them using the techniques that they have learned during the course is the universe opening up and the transformation of a couple into parents.
+Seeing them using the techniques that they have learned during the course is the universe opening up and a unique transformation into parenthood.